Yarrow Cheney

-Yarrow Cheney (born 1973) is an American artist, film director, designer, author, illustrator, and animator.
-He is best known for his works as a production designer in Despicable Me 2 (2013), The Lorax (2012), and Despicable Me (2010) for which he received Primetime Emmy and Annie Awards nominations.
+Yarrow Cheney (born 1973) is an American director, artist, designer, author, illustrator and animator.
+He was a production designer in Despicable Me 2 (2013), The Lorax (2012), and Despicable Me (2010), for which he received Primetime Emmy and Annie Awards nominations.

 In 2016, Cheney co-directed Illumination Entertainment's The Secret Life of Pets with Chris Renaud, that received positive reviews and became the sixth highest grossing-film of 2016.
-He directed The Grinch (2018), with Scott Mosier.
+In 2018, he directed The Grinch with Scott Mosier.

-His debut children's book Superworld: Save Noah, the first in a middle grade series written by his wife Carrie Cheney, publishes on October 4, 2022.
+His debut children's book, Superworld: Save Noah, the first in a middle-grade series written by his wife Carrie Cheney, was published on October 4, 2022.
+An animated film adaptation of the book series is in development by Paramount Animation and Temple Hill Entertainment.

 Early life

 Cheney was born to Jack Cheney and Caryn Brady in 1973.
-He attended California Institute of the Arts from 1992-1995.
+He attended California Institute of the Arts from 1992–1995.